Welcome to Our Team

 Since 1976, we have held an annual statewide conference where preservationists can gather, exchange ideas, network and organize around important issues.
 The next conference will take place May 17-20, 2020 in Sacramento.
 Visit our conference page for more details.

 During the California Preservation Awards, CPF recognizes the accomplishments of architects, engineers, developers, preservation consultants, non-profit organizations, government agencies, and others for outstanding examples of preservation, restoration, rehabilitation, reconstruction, contextual infill, sustainability, cultural resource studies and reports, craftsmanship and preservation technology, and archaeology and interpretive exhibits.
 The awards ceremony combines the presentation of the Preservation Design Awards (for exemplary projects) and President’s Awards (for organizations and firms deserving of special recognition).
-The 2019 California Preservation Awards ceremony will take place on Friday, October 18th at the InterContinental Mark Hokpins San Francisco.
+The 2020 California Preservation Awards ceremony will take place on Friday, October 16th, from 6-9 p.m. at the 1912 Los Angeles Athletic Club in downtown Los Angeles.

 All events are focused on professionals and advocates, including planners, architects, engineers, historians, commissioners, board members, and contractors.
 Many of our program have continuing education credit, including AIA, AICP, ASLA, MCLE, and USGBC.
 If you’re unable to pay by credit card, you can call 415-495-0349 or fill out a registration form here and return to us via fax, email, or mail.